Dutch rail company to pay reparations for WWII deportations

-THE HAGUE, Netherlands (AP) — The Dutch national railway company says it will set up a commission to investigate how it can pay individual reparations for its role in mass deportations of Jews by Nazi occupiers during World War II.
+THE HAGUE, Netherlands (AP) — The Dutch national railway company is setting up a commission to investigate how it can pay individual reparations for its role in mass deportations of Jews by Nazi occupiers during World War II.

 The rail company, NS, said in a statement published late Tuesday that its involvement in the deportations “is a black page in the history of our country and our company.”

+The company did not immediately return a phone call Wednesday seeking more details on its plan.

 More than 100,000 Jews — 70 percent of the Dutch Jewish community — did not survive the war.
-Most were deported from the Netherlands and were killed in Nazi concentration camps.
+Most were deported from the Netherlands and killed in Nazi concentration camps.

-Most of the Dutch victims were rounded up in cities and taken by train to transit camps in the Netherlands before being sent to concentration camps.

 Most Read Business Stories